 If budgets don’t stretch to ‘accommodation with gym’ then affording gym membership is unlikely.
 Fortunately there are cheap and free alternatives.
 Bangkok’s parks your best bet.
 Benjasiri Park (Phrom Phong BTS) is one of the better.
 Free use of exercise facilities and sports.
 Basketball courts, skateboard park, Tai Chi and takraw.
 Another less visited Sukhumvit Park with similar name is Benjakiti Park (Asoke BTS) with a 2 km cycle track and bike rental.

 Skytrain (BTS) and Underground (MRT) will bring you to anywhere you need to go.
 Prices from 20-40 Baht.
 Taxis in central Sukhumvit rarely go higher than 60 Baht.
 Taxis to further areas rarely higher than 150 Baht.
 Bangkok motorbike taxis help navigate rush hour traffic for 10-20 Baht (local areas).
-Minivans are the quickest route to areas outside Bangkok.
-Buses and trains relatively cheap.
-AirAsia and other low-cost carriers fly to Southeast Asia’s best destinations.
-Check here for our full guide on travel in and around Bangkok.
+For long distance travel minivans are the quickest route to areas outside Bangkok.
+Buses and trains are relatively cheap, then AirAsia and other low-cost carriers fly to Southeast Asia’s best destinations.
+Check here for our full travel guide from Bangkok.

 $1000US (30,000 Baht) per month.
 I would put this as bare minimum for living in Bangkok.
 Ok it can be cheaper when living in squalid accommodation, eating instant noodles and boozing Ya Dong but this is not really living. $1000US is similar to my monthly spending and I own my property.
 I eat cheap, travel cheap and stay in 5 of 7 nights a week.
 Living a simple life.
 Factor spendings on international travel and probable VISA runs and living in Bangkok becomes pricey.
 Easily worth every penny.

-For better analysis of costs of living in Bangkok we have compiled a basic breakdown of expat expenditures.
+For more up to date analysis of costs of living in Bangkok we have compiled a basic breakdown of expat expenditures.
 As everyone is different, with different comfort levels, and reason for being in Bangkok, we have taken lifestyle and varying budgets into consideration.
 From a basic living in retirement, to big city life and the so called ‘VIP’ lifestyle.
 Get the free eBook below and subscription to our quarterly lifestyle and travel newsletter covering Bangkok and Asia.